Electoral College

 What is the Electoral College?

-The Electoral College is a process, not a place.
+The Electoral College is a process, not a place or college.

 Each candidate running for President in your state chooses a group of people known as electors (also known as a slate).
 The political parties select the electors through the caucus and convention systems, which usually occur in the spring of the presidential year.